MooersLab/modular-annotated-bibliography-bibtex-latex/README.md

 }
 ```

 ### Installation

-1. git clone this project to your software directory
+1. `git clone` this project to your software directory
-2. Copy one of the bash function and paste into your .bashr or .zshrc file.
+2. Copy the bash function and paste into your `.bashrc` or `.zshrc` file.
-3. source .bashrc
+3. `source .bashrc` or `.zshrc`
 4. cd project directory
-3. mabibtex <projectID> to create subfolder
+3. `mabibtex <projectID>` to create subfolder for the annotated bibliography files.

 ## Usage

 1. Create one tex file per reference in the `~/bibNotes folder`.
-Use the supplies examples as templates.
+Use the supplied examples as templates.
 Use the cite key from BibTeX as the name of the bibNote file.
 Use a blank line between paragraphs.
 Note that text-wrapping figures is easier than text-wrapping tables.
-Skip text-wrapping if it is too tedious at this time.
+Skip text-wrapping if it is too tedious.
 Add figures, tables, equations, URLs, citekeys, index macros, acronyms, glossary terms, and math notation as you work.
-2. Use the citekey as the argument of the bibentry macro inside a new subsection heading.
+2. Use the citekey as the argument of the `\bibentry` macro inside a new subsection heading.
 This will inject the bibliography entry upon export to PDF.
 3. You can cluster citations by topic and subtopic.
-You can lower the heading level to subsubsection for the bibilographic entry.
+You can lower the heading level to the subsubsection level for the bibilographic entry.
-4. Compile to HTML to enjoy in a web browser.
+4. Compile to HTML to enjoy the output in a web browser.
 Compile to PDF to edit while traveling or away from the computer.
 5. Compiles with texlive; no extra packages required.

 ## Status: